Mauriciosaurus: Description

 Mauriciosaurus is a short-necked plesiosaur, bearing a drop-shaped body with a small tail.
-The type specimen of Mauriciosaurus measures 1.9 m long, and 1.5 m wide at the flippers.
+The type specimen of Mauriciosaurus would have measured 1.9–2.1 m long in total, 1.5 m wide at the flippers and weighed 79 kg.
 However, this specimen is immature, judging by the lack of fusion in the cervical vertebrae; the coracoids bearing no forward projections that interlock with the clavicles; the thin bones of the shoulder and hip girdles; the lack of a ridge on the top surface of the scapula; the short ischia; and the presence of gaps (filled by extensive cartilage in life) between the long bones of the flippers.
 The palate is mineralized, suggesting that the specimen was still at least a subadult.
 Adult individuals would have grown up to twice the length of the type specimen.